MF366-Coding/WriterClassic/README.md

 ### Hidden Features
 #### Font (type and size)
 Now, you can change font type and size (only affects the editor - not the edited file).
 To do this, go to the config folder of Writer Classic.
 Open both font-type.txt and font-size.txt.
 In font-type, you should type a name of a font you have installed (examples: Arial, Ubuntu Mono, Verdana, ...).
-In the other file, type a number for the font size (no limits, but it's not convenient to have number 500 as font size xD.
+In the other file, type a number for the font size (no limits, but it's not convenient to have number 500 as font size xD ).

 Once again, thank you for ckecking out this repository. :+1: